Krastanov/labwebsite/undergrad-qis.md

 |:--|:--|
 0 | F
 0.7 | C
-0.75 | C+
+0.775 | C+
-0.8 | B-
+0.825 | B-
-0.825 | B
+0.85 | B
-0.85 | B+
+0.875 | B+
-0.875 | A-
+0.90 | A-
-0.9 | A
+0.925 | A

 ### Comparing to past years

 The class this year will have more homeworks and practice problems compared to last year.
 The midterms/final will be slightly more difficult than last year.
+The A threshold is moved up by 0.025 this year.
 Here are some statistics from last year:

 Workload ratings from students in 2023: